jsmithdataanalytics/house_price_tracker/README.md

 # House Price Tracker
-Retrieves Zoopla property listings and analyses prices
+An Airflow pipeline that regularly scrapes asking prices from Zoopla and performs analytics

 ## Installation
 1. Clone the repo